 A maximum of 2%

 The price of Gayo Sumatra coffee varies depending on the brands and types.
 Roasted Gayo Sumatra coffee beans in K-cups packaging are offered from a range of $30 for 52 cups, which is equivalent to 570 grams in total.
 For the roasted coffee beans, the price is starting from $26 per 1 lb of coffee beans.
-However, most B2B (business-to-business) customers like coffee roasters or coffee shop owners get a cheaper price from purchasing raw Gayo Sumatra coffee beans and roast it themselves.
+However, most B2B (business-to-business) customers like coffee roasters or coffee shop owners get a cheaper price from purchasing Gayo Sumatra green coffee beans and roast it themselves.

 Tim-tim Arabica variety is a natural cross-variety between Arabica and Robusta.
 For this reason, Tim-Tim coffee beans are characterized by unique characteristics from 2 coffee varieties.
 The Tim-Tim variety has a strong taste and full body from the Robusta variety.
 Plus low acidity from the Arabica coffee variety.

 Gayo Sumatra green coffee beans are characterized by fruity-earthy flavor notes.
 So based on the coffee blending guide from Perfect Daily Grind, you can blend it well with other coffee varieties that possess floral and acidic tastes.
-Raw coffee beans from Kenya, Ethiopia, or Yemen are the perfect examples that match the taste of Gayo Sumatra green coffee beans.
+Green coffee beans from Kenya, Ethiopia, or Yemen are the perfect examples that match the taste of Gayo Sumatra green coffee beans.

 Sumatra coffee is a term to describe where green coffee beans come from.
 This means that the coffee beans are specifically grown on the Sumatra Island of Indonesia.
 Most exceptional coffee selections that come from this region are the Arabica varieties.
 Out of 3 types of Sumatra coffee, Gayo Sumatra coffee is the most popular one.